RunnersRevival/Rerun-server/README.md

 ![continuous](https://github.com/FairPlay137/OutrunSharp/actions/workflows/ci.yml/badge.svg)

-OutrunSharp is a Sonic Runners custom server powered by ASP.NET, based off of research done by fluofoxxo and FairPlay137.
+OutrunSharp is a Sonic Runners custom server powered by ASP.NET Core, based off of research done by fluofoxxo and FairPlay137.
 This project aims to reimplement [outrun](https://github.com/Mtbcooler/outrun) in C#.
 It will become the server software powering Sonic Runners Revival once it is deemed ready for production.

 **OUTRUNSHARP IS NOT CURRENTLY FEASIBLE FOR SELF-HOSTING.** OutrunSharp currently relies on all the necessary MySQL Outrun for Revival database entries being there.
 In the future, we'll handle the creation of MySQL tables just like what Outrun for Revival MySQL does.

 ## What you need to get this server working
-* Visual Studio 2019 or newer (Community version will work)
+* Visual Studio 2022 or newer (Community version will work)
-* .NET 5.0 or better SDK
+* .NET 6.0 or better SDK
-* ASP.NET build support
+* ASP.NET Core build support
 * A MySQL instance
 * Git for Windows (this can be downloaded [here](https://git-scm.com/download/win))